aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/store-multiple-files-no-compression/_index.md

 ```

 ## Step 1: Set Document Directory
+Define the path where your source files reside.
+Replace the placeholder with the actual folder on your system.

 ```csharp
 string dataDir = "Your Document Directory";
 ```

-Replace "Your Document Directory" with the actual path where your documents are stored.

 ## Step 2: Create Zip Archive Without Compression
+The core of the tutorial – we create an `Archive` instance configured with `StoreCompressionSettings`.
+This tells Aspose.Zip to *store* (i.e., not compress) each entry.

 ```csharp
 using (FileStream zipFile = File.Open(dataDir + "StoreMultipleFilesWithoutCompression_out.zip", FileMode.Create))